KL5SM/kiss-dw-aw/README.md

 Tested on Raspberry Zero W with latest bookworm firmware.

 Directionarys need to be updated with YOUR home folder name.
-Check all 3 files for ''YOURFOLDER'' and update as needed.
+Check all 3 files for ''YOURFILE'' and update as needed.

 The directions below assume you have installed all needed programs/stacks, and have configured them.
 Dont forget your dialout permissions.